Kumari (1952 film)

 Kumari is a 1952 Indian Tamil-language film directed by R. Padmanaban, starring M. G. Ramachandran, Madhuri Devi and Sri Ranjani (Junior).
+It was released on 11 April 1952.

 Plot

-The princess Kumari, while travelling in a horse carriage, meets with an accident when the horses run wild, and is rescued by a man named Vijayan.
+The princess Kumari, while travelling in a horse carriage, meets gets involved in an accident when the horses run wild, and is rescued by a man named Vijayan.
 The two fall in love and the princess gives him a signet and invites him to her palace.
 Problems arise when the king wishes to get the princess married and the queen Chandravali wishes to have her married to her useless brother Sahaaran.
 After many thrilling incidents, the lovers are united and live happily ever after.